Seagate/cortx-k8s/k8_cortx_cloud/README.txt

 # GlusterFS requirements                      #
 ###############################################
-1. Create directories for GlusterFS if they don't exist on each worker node that is used to deploy GlusterFS
+1. Create directories for GlusterFS if they don't exist on each worker node that is used to deploy GlusterFS:

 mkdir -p /mnt/fs-local-volume/etc/gluster
 mkdir -p /mnt/fs-local-volume/var/log/gluster
 mkdir -p /mnt/fs-local-volume/var/lib/glusterd

+2. Install glusterfs-fuse package on each worker node: yum install glusterfs-fuse -y

 Shared glusterFS folder on the worker nodes and inside the Pod containers is located at:
 /mnt/fs-local-volume/etc/gluster/